cowprotocol/cowswap/src/cow-react/pages/TermsAndConditions/TermsAndConditions.md

 **17. HOW TO RESOLVE COMPLAINTS AND DISPUTES**

-If an alleged breach, controversy, claim, dispute or difference arises out of or in connection with the present Terms about or in connection to this Interface between you and us (a “Dispute”), you agree to seek to resolve the matter with us amicably by referring the matter to legal@nomev.io.
+If an alleged breach, controversy, claim, dispute or difference arises out of or in connection with the present Terms about or in connection to this Interface between you and us <strong>(a “Dispute”)<strong>, you agree to seek to resolve the matter with us amicably by referring the matter to <a href="mailto:legal@nomev.io">legal@nomev.io</a>.
 For any claim not relating to or connected to the Interface please contact CoW DAO via CoW Forum at <a href="https://forum.cow.fi/" target="_blank" rel="noopener nofollow">https://forum.cow.fi/</a> with a detailed description, the date and time the issue arose, your handle to contact you on and the outcome you are seeking.

 **18. DISPUTE RESOLUTION**